Dark Ages Gaming at Dogs of War 2017

-By the hairs on Vitali Klitschko's dog-bitten string vest, the Vikings were - as expected - chewing a hole through the centre of the Welsh army as their Dane Axes swung relentlessly into the shell-shocked Welsh infantry.
-The story of the battle was developing as if it were being told in a tapestry woven from the threads of Frigg's platted missing eye!
+By the pale light of Mila Kunis' heathen hammer, the Vikings were - as expected - chewing a hole through the centre of the Welsh army as their Dane Axes swung relentlessly into the shell-shocked Welsh infantry.
+Viking Gods looked down on the battlefield from the very summit of Thor's horny meatballs and tomato sauce!

 The Welsh horse were staring almost literally into an abyss of doom